bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 If the staged raster has the same content hash as a `ready` `fuel_type_raster` for the same year, the job logs a warning and exits without installing another version.

+If the database does not have that raster yet but object storage already has a versioned raster with the same content hash, the job reuses the existing object-store version and only populates the database.
+This lets dev deployments run the job repeatedly without creating new S3 fuel-grid versions for every PR environment.

 ## 1. Stage the Raster